• Home

 The Data

-I collected data as I went through the job search, and used it to create the graphs below.
-This is all personal data, nothing was grabbed from external sources.
+I collected data as I went through the job search and used it to create the graphs below.
+This is all personal data.
+Nothing was grabbed from external sources.
 I kept it up to date as I went along.

 I applied to 196 jobs over a few months.
 I spread these jobs around the entirety of the United States (and about 3 even outside the country, but with US based employers).

 Each job I applied to was customized.
-This means I utilized the keywords I found in job postings, and crafted a unique cover letter.
+This means I utilized the keywords I found in job postings and crafted a unique cover letter.
 For every… single… job.

 Important note: I applied to about 50% government jobs and 50% private jobs.
 Not exactly, obviously, but close to that ratio.
-Government jobs are much more transparent with rejections, which is why more people tend to have higher “ghosted” ratios than I did.
+Government jobs are much more transparent with rejections, which is why other people tend to have higher “ghosted” ratios than I did.

 My background: I am an economics student with a graduate degree in the field with research backing and stellar GPA.
-I also have worked at about 7 different blue collar/white collar jobs throughout my life that add direct experience to the places I applied too.
+I also have worked at about 7 different blue collar/white collar jobs throughout my life that add direct experience to the places I applied to.

 The Visuals